zooniverse/front-end-monorepo/packages/lib-content/src/screens/Settings/README.md

 - When a user isn't logged in to a Zooniverse account, these pages _should_ blocked with a "please log in" message.
   - (In practice, this is enforced by `<AuthenticatedUsersPageContainer>` in app-root, not in this component.)

+Account Setting pages, "Account Name" form:

+- The "Account Name" form displays, and allows users to edit, their Display Name and their Credited Name.
+  - There are two text input fields: Display Name, and Credited Name.
+  - There is a Save/Submit button (which might be labelled "Change"), that's only visible when there are unsaved changes.
+  - There is a status message component, that's only visible when there's a success message, or error message.
+  - There is a loader component, that's only visible when loading data (in practice, only seen when data is revalidating) and when saving data.
+- Clicking on Save/Submit will send a PUT request to Panoptes, put the form into a "busy" state.
+  - All input fields and submit buttons are disabled when loading/saving data.
+  - On success, a success message will appear, and the Save/Submit button will disappear.
+  - On error, an error message will appear.
+  - Data validation is primarily performed on the Panoptes API side, with relevant error messages returned from the API.
+- Notable input rules:
+  - `user.display_name` cannot be empty.
+(Returns an error message from API.)

+🛠️ TODO: Account Settings page, "Change Password" form":

+- The "Change Password" form allows users to edit their password.
+  - There are three password input fields: Current Password, New Password, Confirm Password.
+  - There is a Save/Submit button (which is labelled "Change")
+- Clicking on Save/Submit will send a PUT request to Panoptes, put the form into a "busy" state.
+  - All input fields and submit buttons are disabled when loading/saving data.
+  - On success, a success message will appear, and the Save/Submit button will disappear.
+    - ⚠️ NOTE: successfully changing the password will change the logged-in state of the user.
+(Underlying auth cookies are changed.)
+    - 🛠️ TODO: should user be prompted to login again?
+Or should user be automatically re-logged in with the new password?
+  - On error, an error message will appear.
+- Notable input rules:
+  - New Password and Confirm Password must match.
+(This must be enforced BEFORE submitting to API.)
+  - Current Password and New Password can't be blank.

+Accounts Settings page, misc:

+- ⚠️ Note that this page does NOT display the user's login/username, i.e. `user.login`. 🤷 We may want to revise this in the future, maybe, perhaps.